 Through classroom activities, student council, English in Action, Stop Animation Filming presentations, oral reports, science fair presentations, Young Ambassador Program our students have ample opportunities to speak and present.
 Oral speaking is a focal point for us as we work with the students.

 In the Middle School (grades 6-8) students are given the opportunity to take French 1 and 2, or Spanish 1 and 2 as their foreign language option.
 Languages include grammar, literature, conversational dialog, writing and culture.
-Students not ready for a foreign language program are placed in English Plus in grade 6.

 This is a Middle School program for students to help them to better understand test-taking strategies.
 Logical thinking, clear dissection of questions, pacing in testing, logical attempts at unsure questions, sample test questions on the SSAT and ERB exams are covered.
 Discussions are held about realistically preparing for test taking through practical sleep, diet, exercise, hydrations, and visualizing and mental preparedness.